Diane Humetewa: Early life, education, and legal career

 Humetewa was born in 1964 in Phoenix, Arizona.
 She is Native American and is an enrolled member of the Hopi tribe.
 She earned an associate degree from Phoenix College in 1985, then graduated from Arizona State University in 1987 with a Bachelor of Science.
 From 1987 to 1990, Humetewa worked as a victim advocate for the U.S. Attorney's Office for the Arizona federal judicial district.
 She then attended Arizona State's Sandra Day O'Connor College of Law, graduating in 1993 with a Juris Doctor.

 From 1993 to 1996, Humetewa was a deputy counsel for the U.S. Senate's Committee on Indian Affairs.
 Beginning in 1996, she served as the Tribal Liaison in the office of the United States Attorney for Arizona.
 From 2001 to 2007, she served there as Senior Litigation Counsel.
-In January 2007 Humetewa was recommended as a United States attorney by both of Arizona's senators, John McCain and Jon Kyl, nominated by President George W. Bush in November, and was confirmed by the United States Senate and sworn in as the United States Attorney for the District of Arizona on December 17, 2007.
-The investiture for Humetewa was held on February 6, 2008 at the Sandra Day O'Connor Courthouse in Phoenix.
-She is the first Native American woman to serve as a United States Attorney.
+In January 2007 Humetewa was recommended as a United States attorney by a United States Attorney.

-Humetewa was the permanent successor to Paul K. Charlton, whose dismissal on December 7, 2006 was a prominent aspect of the dismissal of U.S. attorneys controversy in the Bush administration in early 2007.
+Humetewa was the permanent successor to Paul K. Charlton, whose dismissal on December 7, 2006, was a prominent aspect of the dismissal of U.S. attorneys controversy in the Bush administration in early 2007.
 Daniel G. Knauss served as interim United States Attorney for one year after Charlton's dismissal.
 During that period, Knauss and Humetewa continued to pursue the criminal investigation of Congressman Rick Renzi (R-AZ), begun by Charlton in September 2006.
 Renzi was indicted by the United States Attorney's office on February 22, 2008.

 A graduate of the Indian Legal Program at the ASU college of law, Humetewa is considered a national expert on Native American legal issues; she has instructed law enforcement and prosecutors on this topic.
 From 2002 to 2007, she served as a judge pro tem on the Hopi Tribal Appellate Court, and as an ad hoc member of the Native American Subcommittee of the United States Sentencing Commission.
-Humetewa resigned effective August 2, 2009 when President Barack Obama nominated Dennis K. Burke as the next United States Attorney for the District of Arizona.
+Humetewa resigned effective August 2, 2009, when President Barack Obama nominated Dennis K. Burke as the next United States attorney for the District of Arizona.
 She was appointed in 2011 as ASU's Special Advisor to the university president for American Indian Affairs and Special Counsel in the Office of General Counsel at ASU.